Kim Kardashian And Ex Reggie Bush’s Daughters Look Like Twins?

 Doctors have told the reality star that a third pregnancy would not be safe for Kim.

-Kim has explored the option of surrogacy on her reality show, Keeping Up With The Kardashians.
+Kim has explored the option of surrogacy on her reality show, Keeping Up with the Kardashians.

 In February, Kardashian hinted that she was ready for a third child with West, according to The Sun.

-The reality star is planning to launch a children’s’ clothing line and sparked fan’s interest when she re-posted a Tweet that read: “RT if you’re getting pregnant in time for the Kim and Kanye kids line launch.”
+The reality star is planning to launch a children’s’ clothing line and sparked fans’ interest when she re-posted a tweet that read, “RT if you’re getting pregnant in time for the Kim and Kanye kids line launch.”

 Just four months after their son Saint West was born, Kim said that Kanye was already thinking about another child.

-“I was so set on my two kids and how happy I was with my life the way that it is.”
+“I was so set on my two kids and how happy I was with my life the way that it is.

 “But Kanye has been mentioning it every single day lately for the past 10 days!”